athakapo/pyBCD-CAO/README.md

 > The International Journal of Robotics Research, 38(7), pp.813-832.
 > [**Journal Link**](https://journals.sagepub.com/doi/10.1177/0278364919845054) | [**arXiv**](https://arxiv.org/abs/2111.07441)

+This Python version is well-suited for:
+- Rapid prototyping
+- Data analysis with Python libraries (NumPy, SciPy, etc.)
+- Researchers who prefer an interpreted language for quick testing
+---

+## Twin Repository (Java)
+A **Java** Twin implementation is also available here: [A-distributed-plug-n-play-algorithm-for-multi-robot-applications](https://github.com/athakapo/A-distributed-plug-n-play-algorithm-for-multi-robot-applications).
+The goal of this project is to provide a multi-robot coordination framework that can be easily integrated into real-world applications.

+---
-This Python project implements a **distributed optimization** algorithm applicable to a wide range of **multi-robot** applications.
+This project implements a **distributed optimization** algorithm applicable to a wide range of **multi-robot** applications.
 The user-defined mission objectives are cast as a general optimization problem, without an explicit breakdown of subtasks per robot.
 Despite each robot not having direct access to the other robots’ decision variables or measurements, it effectively updates its own decision variables to cooperatively achieve the team objectives.

 **Key Features**
 - **Plug-n-play**: Each robot can join or leave without fundamental changes to the algorithm.